-Our international business areas and activities are outlined in section 2.
+Our international business areas and activities are outlined in Section 4.
 Whilst they are not material in terms of their size or their provision of critical functions, the Group and the BoE would work with other host authorities to ensure continued authorisation for those international areas to ensure we can continue to achieve the resolution outcomes.
+A key learning from the market events from 2023 related to the need for cross-border cooperation by regulatory authorities to ensure the successful execution of a bail-in strategy.